symfony/symfony-docs/frontend/asset_mapper.rst

         <img src="{{ asset('images/duck.png') }}">

-Then the path you pass to ``asset()`` should be the "logical path" to the file.
+Then the path that you pass ``asset()`` should be the "logical path" to the file.
 Use the ``debug:asset-map`` command to see all valid logical paths in your app.

-More likely, you're importing the asset from a CSS file (e.g.
+More likely, you're importing the failing asset from a CSS file (e.g.
 ``@import url('other.css')``) or a JavaScript file:

 .. code-block:: javascript